 Are you wondering “Should I fix the dent in my car before selling it?”
-The answer may not be obvious at first.
+The answer may not be obvious at first, but collision repair may be the easiest solution.
 So take an honest look at the pros and cons of fixing that dent (and any other types of damage) before you even start to advertise your car for sale.

 Should I Fix A Dent?